Infini-AI-Lab/Sirius/README.md

 In our code, we only use greedy decoding, ```--do_sample``` is False.
 Similarly, adding ```--cats``` for fine-grained sparsity or ```--griffin``` for coarse-grained sparsity, neither for full model.
 Adding ```--check``` for using full model for correction, or correction is not used Again, for ```--cats``` and ```<widthtree>```>1, ```--patternstrict``` must be added.
 For ```<task_name>```, we only support ```humaneval``` and ```mbppplus```.

 <h3>Speedup On-Chip</h3>
+This section presents code for measuring wallclock speedup of Sirius.

 ```
 cd Miscellaneous